Your Professional Pathway in Neonatal Nursing – QIS Foundation

 | Completion of PAD | Ongoing on unit throughout the 9months |

-| Reflection and PPT | Agreed by individual or unit |
+| Assignments | Additional time agreed by individual unit |

 Acknowledgments